Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "Straight Point"
       style="width:600;height:300px;" />

 When we see both charts, the B6 airline has more delayed arrival flights than EV airline.
-Let's confirm that by analyzing the population data for these 2 airline companies.
+Let's confirm that by analyzing the population data for both airline companies.
 What?
-Don't worry, we will only have 48.093 records, we can handle it.
+Don't worry, because we will have 48.093 records that we can handle it.

 ``` r
 > check_data <- ddply(pop_data, ~carrier,